Ipar adalah Maut the Series

-Ipar adalah Maut the Series is an Indonesian television series that premiered on 3 November 2025 on MDTV and Netflix.
+Ipar adalah Maut the Series is an Indonesian television series that aired from 3 November 2025 to 15 December 2025 on MDTV and Netflix.
 Produced by Manoj Punjabi under MD Entertainment.
 It is an adaptation 2024 film's Ipar adalah Maut, and starring Deva Mahenra, Tatjana Saphira, and Nicole Parham.

 Plot

 Aris and Nisa are a young couple newly married and have a daughter.

 The small family grows happily, with Aris's affection as a responsible husband and father, and his religious understanding of his family.

 This happiness turns out to be short-lived, however, when temptation and betrayal enter their marriage.

 Aris secretly engages in an illicit relationship with his own sister-in-law, Rani.
 This begins when Rani moves in with Aris and Nisa to continue her college studies.

 What initially begins as casual glances and stealing time together quickly escalates into a dangerous affair that destroys not only Aris's marriage to Nisa, but also the sisters' family ties.